NLnetLabs/rpki-doc/source/krill/publication-server.rst

 get access to their publication server upon request.
 Everyone else will need to host their own repository for now.

-When running your own repository, it is advisable to use multiple Rsync servers and multiple web servers.
+When running your own repository, it is advisable to use multiple rsync servers and multiple web servers.
 You can also use a Content Delivery Network (CDN) in front of your web servers.
 Please note that the official name for the HTTPS based transport is the RPKI Repository Delta Protocol (RRDP), so you will see